Goodreads | Book Depository

 INFORMATION OVERLOAD.
 The conscious brain can handle between 16 and 50 units of information per second.
 But the human sensory system sends about 11 million units of information per second to the brain.
 If all is to be filtered through the conscious mind, there is no energy left over for what is important.
 For example, most of our communication is non-verbal, that is, body language.
 The unconscious is fortunately good at distinguishing between a genuine smile and a non-genuine smile.

 CATEGORISATION (OVER)SIMPLIFIES.
-All people and all events are unique.
-But man does not have the time or mental capacity to observe and consider every detail of the environment – that is why we categorize.
-Then we base our perception based on the category rather than the object itself.
+Humans doesn’t have time or the mental capacity to observe and consider every detail.
+We categorize, and often base our perception based on the category rather than the object itself.
 As part of this, we look for different groups: PC vs Mac, BMW vs Mercedes or cat vs dog.

-PLAYING ON UNSONCIOUS STRINGS.
-Skilled marketers know how the human subconscious affects everyday decisions and tries to “take over” the consumer’s interpretation process.
-Products are assessed according to their packaging, a book according to the cover and the annual report according to its design.
+PLAYING ON UNCONCIOUS STRINGS.
+Marketers tries to “take over” the consumer’s interpretation process.
+Packaging matters.
 Products such as Coca-Cola has been ingrained in people’s unconscious for over a hundred years by associating themselves with pleasant events such as Christmas, the World Cup and concerts.
-A Pavlovian response is created at the sight of the logo, which is difficult for consumers to get away from.
+A Pavlovian response is created at the sight of the logo.

 ”THE PEPSI PARADOX”. ”The Pepsi Paradox” is that Pepsi in several blind tests won on better taste compared to Coca-Cola.
 But the awareness that a person drinks Coca-Cola usually enhances the experience unconsciously as a result of the marketers’ long-standing association with enjoyable events.
 But if you ask the test subjects, they will deny that the advertising had any effect.